How to Choose an SEO-Friendly CMS to Boost Your Web Traffic

 How Should I Order My Heading Tags?

 Always begin your page with the most important headline as the h1.
 For subheadings below the h1, always use an h2.
 Content should never jump from an h1 to an h3 or an h2 to an h4, they should always proceed in order.
 These mistakes are confusing to search engine bots as they try to understand your content, but even more so to assistive technology like screen readers.
-Because there is such a strong connection between SEO and user experience, websites which do not provide a friendly user experience for all may experience declining rankings.
+Because there is such a strong connection between SEO and user experience, websites which do not follow web design accessibility best practices to provide a friendly user experience for all may experience declining rankings.

 SEO Capabilities for Images & Media